 - Survey employees on their perspective.
 There’s often a huge mismatch between what HR thinks is a good strategy and what employees think.
 If you do have a strategy in place, see if employees think it’s working.
 Quite often, companies have talent development practices that aren’t working well for employees or are completely invisible to the employees who need or want development the most.

 - Begin planning a strategy upgrade.
-Once you know what development strategies exist and whether or not they’re visible and effective from an employee perspective.
+Once you know what talent development strategies exist and whether or not they’re visible and effective from an employee perspective.

 Make sure mentoring is a key part of your talent development strategy.
 MentorcliQ’s leading mentoring platform helps companies launch programs of all types, match participants, measure program success, and continually engage participants throughout the life of the engagement.